AqwamCreates/DataPredict-Neural/docs/API/RecurrentModels.md

 * Currently, these recurrent models have no documentation.
 Fortunately, you can still refer to the non-recurrent versions of these models.

+* Additionally, they cannot work with DataPredict's QuickSetups for deep reinforcement learning.
+You'll have to use the classic setup to use the recurrent models.

 | Model                                                                                                                                                     | Alternate Names                           | Use Cases                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|-----------------------------------------------------------------------------|
 | [RecurrentDeepQLearning](RecurrentModels/RecurrentDeepQLearning.md)                                                                                         | Recurrent Deep Q Network                | Self-Learning Fighting AIs, Self-Learning Parkouring AIs, Self-Driving Cars |